 Immigration continues to be one of the most politically polarizing issues in America.
 The topic of immigration policy has been a staple of recent presidential debates, and has even divided some members of the Church.

 After recent terrorist attacks, new debates have arisen about how America and other wealthy nations should accept refugees from the war-ravaged nation of Syria.
-In recent days, several governors have said that their own states will reject refugees fleeing violence.
+And now, with the so-called “migrant caravan” of asylum seekers coming to U.S. from central America, the discussion about immigration has been renewed.

 The issue of immigration reform is nuanced, and policies are often legislatively complex.
 But the wisdom of the Bible is both simple and timeless.